R-JDiaz/R-JDiaz/README.md

 ### 💫 About Me
 🌱 Currently exploring **Multiprocessing & Parallel Computing** for high-performance execution.
 💬 Ask me about **Python, Java**, or even the **Word of God**(i prefer this)
 ⚡ Fun fact: I’m more into **video & photo editing**, but somehow...
-I end up coding after waking up 🤷‍♂️
+I end up in programming 🤷‍♂️

 ---